-Sleeping off the ground and under a net means you’re safe from mosquitos and mud, but the ‘banana’ slump of a traditional hammock doesn’t suit many backs.
+Sleeping off the ground and under a net means you’re safe from mosquitoes and mud, but the ‘banana’ slump of a traditional hammock doesn’t suit many backs.

 Flat-bed bivvy hammocks use a variety of systems so that the fabric is taut enough to keep you flat.
 Here are our favourites…